 Fair Trade is more than just fair wages.

 Only Just's Eltham shop is mainly staffed by volunteers from our local communities, who are passionate about Fair Trade and share a love for our hand-crafted items, the people who make them and the stories that surround them.
 If you would like to contribute to Only Just's story, you can apply to volunteer or contact us for more information.

 Oxfam has said that, for every dollar spent on aid, $2 is lost in trade due to unfair global trade rules; rules that benefit wealthy nations and drive poorer nations deeper into poverty.
 Fair Trade simply makes sense.
 When you pay someone adequately they can stay in their own country, they can feed and clothe their family and educate their children.
 These simple measures break the grinding cycle of poverty.

-Learn more about the people behind the beautiful creations in our shops by browsing our Producers section.
+Learn more about the people behind the beautiful creations in our shops by browsing our Makers section.
 We source products from over 25 developing countries around the globe.
 Our artisan partners are skilled in traditional crafts and produce high quality items through sustainable and ethical practices.